96sii/Educational-sea-life-app/README.md

 A user should be able to:

-* View some educational content on marine life, including useful information like diet, loocation and endagered status
+* View some educational content on marine life, including useful information like diet, location and endagered status
 * Be able to interact with the page to move through different sections of content
 * Quiz themselves on their new knowledge and have their final score be shown